OakIslandDesigns/OakIslandDesigns/index.md

     title: Let's Talk
     link: /contact/
   content: >-
     Welcome to OAK ISLAND DESIGNS—your local hub for all things digital design.
 I've called Ile-des-Chênes, Manitoba home for a long time and have spent the last 10 years helping businesses across the region establish and strengthen their online presence.
-I’ve partnered with diverse businesses, big and small, in Grande Pointe, Niverville, Landmark, Steinbach, and Winnipeg, and turned their digital dreams into reality.
+I’ve partnered with diverse businesses, big and small, in Grande Pointe, Niverville, Lorette, Steinbach, and Winnipeg, and turned their digital dreams into reality.

     I believe that the power of design goes beyond mere aesthetics.
 It's about communicating your unique story to your audience, building connections, and driving action.
 Whether it's through a visually stunning and user-friendly website, a memorable logo, or a powerful Shopify store, I'm committed to making your brand shine in the digital landscape.